Saxo Bank vs Plus500 Comparison

 Does Saxo Bank offer MetaTrader?
 Does Plus500 offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Plus500 provides neither of these.
-If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 5 (MT5)
+Neither Saxo Bank or Plus500 offer MT4 or MT5.
+If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
+Neither have MetaTrader 4 (MT4) and MetaTrader 5 (MT5)

 How do Saxo Bank and Plus500 differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while Plus500 requires a minimum deposit of €100.
-From our testing we found Saxo Bank offers spreads of 0.8 (August 2020), while Plus500 offers spreads of 0.6 (as of Aug 2018).
-Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found Saxo Bank offers spreads of 0.9, while Plus500 offers spreads of 0.8 (August 2021).
+Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw)..
+Neither have Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Saxo Bank or Plus500?
+Which broker offers more tradeable asset classes, Saxo Bank or Plus500?

-Saxo Bank offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 1896 from Plus500.
+Saxo Bank offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 70000, compared to 2800 from Plus500.

 Can I trade cryptocurrency with Saxo Bank or Plus500?